felzim/CompoundSplit/README.md

 on the lemmatized text with dictionaries containing lemmatized words.
 => TODO: implement this OR make it possible to run it on a list of tokens!

-TODO: Make package smaller by only including de-mixed.dic, de-misc.dic and nl-NL.dic
 TODO: Write more documentation